 Get the most frequent words

-Next up is to get the 5 most frequent words.
-Fortunately, we can use the function frequencies from the Enum module.
-The Enum module is one workhorse of the Elixir standard library, which contains many useful functions for working with various types of collections.
-If we use the frequencies function, it will return a map structure (dictionary in Python), where the key values are the words, and the values are the frequency counts.
+function, it will return a map structure (dictionary in Python), where the key values are the words, and the values are the frequency counts.
 Let us try it out with our example text:

-example_text = "The quick brown fox jumped over the lazy dog's back!!"
+= "The quick brown fox jumped over the lazy dog's back!!"

-example_words = TextProcessor.get_words(example_text)
+example_text = TextProcessor.get_words(example_text)

-Enum.frequencies(example_words)
+example_words Enum.frequencies(example_words)

 results in:

-"The" => 1,
+%"The" => 1,

 "back" => 1,